This is the featured image of the Process Your Dance Piano blog article.

 ~Piano - Processed With EQ and Compressor

-Moving forward, let’s process our dance piano with reverb and delay.
+Moving forward, let's process our dance piano with reverb and delay.
 Adding these effects to return tracks within SoundBridge: DAW will allow for better control.
-For this purpose, we have chosen the MCharm Reverb by MeldaProduction and our own built-in delay plugin.
-Having a reverb on the return track can do a nice job placing the pianos in the same space, while the delay effect will introduce movement and fill any gaps in the sequence.
-Let’s hear the difference.
+For this purpose, we have chosen the MCharm Reverb by MeldaProduction and our built-in delay plugin.
+Having a reverb on the return track can do an excellent job of placing the pianos in the same space, while the delay effect will introduce movement and fill any gaps in the sequence.
+Let's hear the difference.

 This is a screenshot of Reverb & Delay plugins used for processing.